 Coffee consumption is associated with a modest reduction of total cancer incidence.

 What about the caffeine though?
-Find out in tomorrow's video-of-the-day!
+Find out in What About the Caffeine?
 I still don’t recommend people drink coffee—not because it’s not healthy, but because there are even healthier choices.
-Coffee is like a banana, a common convenient plant-based food.
-If you have a choice, I’d encourage people to make healthier fruit choices (apples are better, berries are best) and choose a healthier beverage, like green tea.
-See my 20 videos on tea, as well as the hundreds of other videos on more than a thousand subjects.
-Note that the meta-analysis this video is based upon is open access, so you can download it by clicking on the link above in the Sources Cited section.
+Coffee is like a banana—a common, convenient, plant-based food.
+If you have a choice, I’d encourage people to make healthier fruit choices (apples are better; berries are best), and choose a healthier beverage, like green tea.
+See my many videos on tea.